Church notes: Lenten devotionals; Holy week service times announced; community groups available | Arkansas Democrat Gazette

 Presbyterian Church of Bella Vista, 1880 Forest Hills Blvd.
 Bella Vista, holds services at 10 a.m. each Sunday.
 Services are livestreamed on Facebook and YouTube and recordings are posted on the website.

-Our Lenten devotional "Conspire to Inspire" is available on our website homepage.
+The church's Lenten devotional "Conspire to Inspire" is available on its website homepage.

 Information: 855-2390 or the about and visitors tabs of pcbv.org.